oaknational/oak-ai-autoeval-tools/docs/user-guides/run_auto_evaluations_guide.md

 This page allows you to run evaluations on a dataset using selected prompts.
 Results are stored in the database that can then be reviewed on the Visualise Results page.

 ### 1. Set Up Environment
 - **Clear Cache**: Use the "Clear Cache" button in the sidebar to clear the application cache.
-This can help resolve any issues related to cached data.
+This can help resolve issues related to data displayed that is outdated or incorrect.

 ### 2. Select Prompts
 - **Prompt Selection**: Use the "Select prompts" multiselect box to choose the prompts you want to run evaluations on.
 You can select multiple prompts.